JustinShenk/emolight/Readme.md

 #### Emotion Detection
 Get a [Microsoft Emotion API key](https://azure.microsoft.com/en-us/try/cognitive-services/?api=emotion-api) (free trial) and add your key to `MY_API` in `emotion_API.py`.

-#### Start emolight
+#### Start moodlight
-For setting the LED strip with a single image run `sudo python emolight.py -s`.
+For setting the LED strip with a single image run `sudo python moodlight.py -s`.

-To run the script indefinitely, run `sudo python emolight.py`.
+To run the script indefinitely, run `sudo python moodlight.py`.

-Run the script with a new image every minute with `sudo python emolight.py -d 60`.
+Run the script with a new image every minute with `sudo python moodlight.py -d 60`.

 ## TODO
  - [ ] Add local neural network implementation (eg, Caffe)